anna-farino/RiskAi/THREAT_SEVERITY_IMPLEMENTATION_PLAN.md

 1. Extract entities (software, hardware, companies, CVEs, threat actors) into normalized tables
 2. Calculate **severity scores** based on threat characteristics (stored in DB)
 3. Calculate **relevance scores** per user in batches (stored in DB):
-   - When a user loads application frontend, on per user basis
+   - When a user enters the frontend (login or returning with active session)
    - When user changes technology stack
    - On-demand for older articles
 4. Display combined threat assessment to users